aohibbard/Collector/README.md

 ## Getting Started

-To run the project locally, clone the repository, run 'bundle install', and type 'shotgun' into the terminal.
+To run the project locally, fork and clone the project:
+`git clone git@github.com:AnnaWijetunga/budget.git` and change to the local directory.
+Ensure gem dependencies are installed with `bundle install`, and run `shotgun` to operate locally.
+Unless configured differently, the project will run at `localhost:9393`.

 ### Prerequisites

 The project requires an internet connection.
-It is built with Ruby for Sinatra and runs on an sqlite database.
+It is built with Ruby for Sinatra and runs on an sqlite database for development and uses PostgresQL for production.
 The Hyperclient gem is required to work with Artsy's API.

 ## Built With